SmartTokenLabs/authenticator/docs/Dauth.md

 - The communication protocol, largely based on Oauth, needs to be defined and tested with web2 developers to determine if it is easy to adopt.
 - A wallet extension needs to be defined and implemented in one of the opensource Ethereum wallets.
 This extension is not required for Dauth to work, but it improves security and user experience.
 - A JavaScript package needs to be developed for web2.0 developers to adopt Dauth similarly to Facebook/Google's Oauth 2.0.
-- A backend package that can verify the signature, as well as the refresh key's public key, is correctly derivated.
+- A backend package that can verify the signature, as well as the *refresh key*'s public key, is correctly constructed for the current website domain.
 Such a package may need to be in both JavaScript and PHP.

 ## FAQ